 Non-Steroidal anti-inflammatory drugs such as ibuprofen are effective against mild to moderate pain.
 These medicines should be taken only at lowest dose that improve the symptoms and for a short time.
 They are not suitable for people with stomach problems, heart problems, kidney impairment, high blood pressure or asthma.
 In older people, these drugs are usually not recommended.
 It can be given in children for pain who are greater than 3 months and who weigh more than 5kg.
 Avoid ibuprofen in children having asthma.

 It is a nonsteroidal anti-inflammatory drug used for treatment of moderate to severe pain.
-It should not be used for mild or long term painful conditions.
+This should not be used for mild or long term painful conditions.
 It should not be taken in case of liver or kidney diseases, heart problems and coagulation disorders.

 Is an anti-inflammatory non-steroidal drug.
 It reduces pain and swelling.
 Given post dental treatment.